EwenG/replique.el/doc/repl-sessions.md

 When evaluating a form from a buffer containing Clojure or Clojurescript code, Replique automatically changes the REPL namespace to the one of this buffer.
 The buffer namespace is determined by looking at the closest `(in-ns ...)` form above the one beeing evaluated, or, if none is found, at the top level `(ns ...)` form of the file.

-A useful pattern is to use the following form to evaluate some code in a different namespace than the one of the current file:
+A useful pattern is to use the following code snippet to evaluate some code in a different namespace than the one of the current file:

 ```
 (comment